Skip to main content

 Research Interests

 Cellular immunotherapies have revolutionized the treatment of cancer and changed academic and industry research paradigms.
-Our goal is to solve some of the key problems faced by these new technologies, such as frequent immune escape and paucity of suitable target antigens.
+Our goal is to solve some of the key problems faced by these new technologies, such as frequent immune escape, lack of selectivity, and limited persistence.

 We are using state-of-the-art protein and cell engineering approaches, such as CRISPR, label-free kinetics, antibody phage display, and CAR/TCR/synNotch T cell engineering.